johnkerl/miller/docs/src/manpage.md

        $* = utf8_to_latin1($*)

    1mvariance0m
         (class=stats #args=1) Returns the sample variance of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
        Example:
        variance([4,5,9,10,11]) is 9.7